mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

        ssh-copy-id [username]@orcd-login.mit.edu
        ```
        enter password, then select your DUO 2 Factor Authentication method.
-    3. If successful, you will get a message indicating that your key has been copied and you should now be able to ssh user@orcd-login.mit.edu (where user is your kerberos Login)
+    3. If successful, you will get a message indicating that your key has been copied and you should now be able to use your ssh key.

 === "Terminal manual copy"
     To add your SSH key via Terminal, please follow the steps outlined below: